datascape/start/list/README.md

 # Our Shopping List

+20" by 3.5' styrofoam to cover opening under house - find it here

 71" rigid piece of trim for green screen.
 2 1/8 wide.
 2 1/4 might fit.
 Space is 2 1/2".

+HVAC Filters

 Filter for fan above our stove (9 by 10 inches)

 14 x 6 vent for intake in Terri's room.

 Bull's Eye 1-2-3 Primer Gray - $20.28 Amazon

 ## Health